 The Denver Fringe Festival

-The Denver Fringe Festival is an open-application festival designed to support all genres of performance arts and to attract bold, progressive artistry that is on the fringes of the mainstream theatre tradition.
-We support independent and emerging artists by encouraging new work, providing a variety of performance venues, promoting the festival and selling advance tickets online.
-We also support open access to the arts by making sure people can enjoy edgy, eclectic performance – original theatre, comedy, improv, cabaret, dance, immersive theatre – at an affordable price.
+The Denver Fringe Festival is an open-application festival that supports bold, progressive arts and diverse voices in all genres of performance arts.
+Like all 300+ Fringe festivals around the world, our primary goal is to support independent artists.
+We also promote access to the arts by ensuring people can enjoy live performing arts – original theatre, comedy, improv, cabaret, dance, immersive theatre – at an affordable price.

 Our goals are to:

-- Support emerging and established artists in a variety of performance arts
+- Support independent artists in a variety of performance arts

 - Make performance arts more accessible and inclusive